Charlecote Park

 Celebrate Christmas in style at Charlecote Park with family and friends.
 Wonder at the extravagantly decorated house styled as a Christmas party from the mid-1800s and enjoy festive food and shopping.

-Come explore Charlecote Park with your family this autumn
+Come explore Charlecote Park with your family this season

-There's plenty to do at Charlecote Park in autumn.
+There's still plenty to do at Charlecote Park in late autumn and winter.
 Come spend a day exploring the parkland and house.
-Look out for deer hiding in the park, spy on birds on the riverbanks, explore the outbuildings, or pop into the Orangery café for a tasty treat.
+Soak in the Christmas magic.
+Look out for deer hiding in the park, spy on birds on the riverbanks, explore the Service Courtyard, or pop into the Orangery café for a tasty treat.

 Things to see and do